fanghuixing/apricot/cases/subway/subwaycontrolsystems.md

 title: "Subway Control Systems"
 description: "Subway Control Systems"
 ---
 We have four trains and four subway stations.
 The train runs from Station-1 to Station-4, then from Station-4 to Station-1.
 Station-1 is the first station, and Station-4 is the final station.
-After the train reached the final station in direction A, and stopped at platform A. After several minutes, it will leave from platform A to platform B. And, its direction will change from direction A to direction B, and the train will stop at platform B.
+The train will reach the final station in direction A, and stopped at platform A. After several minutes, it will leave from platform A to platform B. And, its direction will change from direction A to direction B, and the train will stop at platform B. Similarly, at the first station, the train will change the direction from B to A.

 ![Subway Line]({{ BASE_PATH }}/assets/figs/sbwl.jpg)